Trunk road service area

 This causes two issues: firstly, while TRSAs have to provide free parking and free toilets, there is nothing stopping them causing confusion by also providing paid parking and customer-only toilets.
 Secondly, in order to receive official signs the owner has to enter an agreement with the Secretary of State, but the motorist has no way of knowing which owner has entered the agreement: is it the building on the left or the right?

 Applications for a new facility on a fast road will generally be rejected unless road signs will be provided to give drivers plenty of warning that the exit is coming up.
-This means new services must meet the criteria outlined above, or they can't be built at all.
+This means new service areas must meet the criteria outlined above, or they can't be built at all.
+(As always, exceptions get made.)

 Historically, motorway services were arranged entirely by the government, which has created a fairly organised system.
 A-road services have been left entirely to the free market, which has created a complicated mess.